The Rats of Tobruk (film): Box office

-Early box office response was encouraging but the movie was not as popular as Forty Thousand Horsemen.
+The early box office response was encouraging, but the movie was not as popular as Forty Thousand Horsemen.

-US Release
+US release

 It was not released in the US until 1951.
-The critic from The New York Times called the movie "one of the most harrowing bores in years from anywhere... most of the eighty five minutes is crawling agony... it's a toss up as to which is more primeval, Mr Chauvel's direction or the acting of the entire cast."
+The critic from The New York Times called the movie "one of the harrowing bores in years from anywhere... most of the eighty-five minutes is crawling agony...
+It's a toss-up as to which is more primeval, Mr Chauvel's direction or the acting of the entire cast."